 The future of architecture and home planning is normally considered synonymous with the grandeur of the building itself, but what about the daily home practices that are considered when home planning?
-Smart homes are at the forefront of many home planning projects, with the ability and opportunity to control the functions of our home even when we’re not in it, the consideration of catering to the growing needs of smart homes is becoming ever more primary when home planning and building a not so humble abode.
+Smart homes are at the forefront of many home planning projects; with the ability and opportunity to control the functions of our home even when we’re not in it, the consideration of catering to the growing needs of smart homes is becoming ever more primary when home planning and building a not so humble abode.

 What is a Smart Home?

-A smart home is a home that is equipped with lighting, heating, and electronic devices that can be controlled, remotely, by a smartphone or a computer.
-The scope of what a smartphone can control with modern homes seems endless.
-From heating and lighting to turning on your washing machine and closing your blinds, home automation is now an increasing consumer desire.
-With many home devices and functions connecting to the internet equates to them connecting to our internet devices and in turn, being able to control them from wherever we are.
+Home automation is now an increasing consumer desire, from heating and lighting to turning on your washing machine and closing your blinds.
+With many home devices and functions, connecting to the internet equates to them connecting to our internet devices and, in turn, being able to control them from wherever we are.

 The History of Alexa

 The idea of a virtual assistant was once seen as a gadget that was only seen in sci-fi movies but has now become a common tool used in the modern world and is increasingly being seen in the everyday home.
 Amazon Alexa was introduced to the world in March 2013 and hasn’t shown any signs of slowing down.
-With less than 10 years on the market, consumers often forget a time where Alexa wasn’t part of their everyday routine.
+With less than ten years on the market, consumers often forget a time when Alexa wasn’t part of their everyday routine.